 |

-Stroud Methodist (St Alban's)
+Stroud Methodist Church (St Alban's)

 |